NoxNovus/UW-CSE-Courses/README.md

 # UW CSE Courses
-A review of UW CSE courses, with commentary on everything from difficulty to fun factor to usefulness.
+A review of UW CSE courses, with commentary on everything from difficulty to enjoyability to practicality.

 Hosted via GitHub Pages at https://noxnovus.github.io/UW-CSE-Courses/